axibase/atsd/tutorials/getting-started.md

 Entity tags provide an extensible mechanism to make a universal database specific to the current domain.

-> Once tags are defined, click **Create Tag Template** to save the current tag schema as template which can be assigned to entities sharing the same tags.
+Define tags and click **Create Tag Template** to save the current tag schema as template which can be assigned to entities sharing the same tags.

 ### Describing Metrics